johns1342/brain-cache-tabs/NEXT.md

 In popup.js/html:

-- build nice auto complete display with favIcon
+- auto display all results before search
+- remove http/s from search
+- add highlight and click-to-navigate